 The fact that women experience hormonal changes during and post pregnancy is well known.
 However, living with a pregnant partner has been found to affect the hormone levels of men too.
 Here are the hormonal changes a new father tends to experience.

 - Rise in oxytocin levels: Oxytocin, a hormone that plays a crucial role in reproduction and social interaction, is often known as the love hormone as it is also released during rewarding and affectionate physical contact like hugging and kissing.
-Research has revealed that new fathers experience a remarkable increase in oxytocin levels after interacting with their newborns.2 Just like in mothers, the increased oxytocin levels
+Research has revealed that new fathers experience a remarkable increase in oxytocin levels after interacting with their newborns.2 Just like in mothers, the increased oxytocin levels help fathers bond with their babies as well as be protective of them and eager to provide for them.

 2. Neurological Changes